kevin-06-huang/2factor-auth-nextjs-koa/README.md

 - `authServer`: Contains the server-side code for authentication.
 - `prisma`: Contains the Prisma schema for database configuration.
-- `src`: Contains the client-side code and Next.js pages.
+- `root directory`: Contains the client-side code and Next.js pages.

 ## Scripts